-For example, a recommendation calling for 30-60-30, which is a 1-2-1 ratio can be obtained by applying 600 pounds of 5-10-5 or 250 pounds of 12-24-12 or 300 pounds of 10-20-10.
+For example, a recommendation calling for 30-60-30, which is a 1-2-1 ratio, can be obtained by applying 600 pounds of 5-10-5 or 250 pounds of 12-24-12 or 300 pounds of 10-20-10.
 Again, if a recommendation calls for 15-60-0, this may be obtained by applying about 400 pounds of a 4-16-0 or 125 pounds of 11-48-0.

 Row Crops: Fertilizer usually is applied at the time of planting or just before.
-Fertilizers are more efficiently used by most crops when applied in a band two to three inches to the side and two to three inches below the seed.
+Fertilizers are more efficiently used by most crops when applied in a band 2 to 3 inches to the side and 2 to 3 inches below the seed.

-If equipment for applying fertilizers in bands while planting or cultivating is not available, apply the fertilizer in the water furrow and bed on it.
+If equipment for applying fertilizers in bands while planting or cultivating is not available, apply the fertilizer in the water furrow and bed on it when the land is prepared for planting.
+Avoid putting the seed too close to the fertilizer as germination may be impaired.

-If large quantities of nitrogen fertilizer are to be applied part of the nitrogen should be drilled into the soil with the phosphorus and potash and the remainder applied 35 to 45 days later as a side or topdressing.
+If large quantities of nitrogen fertilizer are to be applied, part of the nitrogen should be drilled into the soil with the phosphorus and potash and the remainder applied 35 to 45 days later as a side or topdressing.

-Small Grains: Fertilizers for small grains should be applied in a band midway between the seed rows through a separate drill spout.
+Small Grains: Fertilizers for small grains may be broadcast, drilled in or plowed in.
 Fertilizers containing nitrogen and potash should not be allowed to touch the seed.